Paul P. Mealing

 As I said in an earlier post (the one I reference above), freedom and hope are partners.
 It’s the deliberate elimination of hope that drives my government’s policy, and the fact that this has serious mental health consequences is not surprising, yet it’s ignored.

 Imprisonment is the most widely employed method of punishment for criminals because it eliminates freedom, though not necessarily hope.
 The Australian government’s rationalisation behind their extremely tough policy on asylum seekers is that they are ‘illegals’ and therefore deserve to be punished in this manner.
-However, the punishment is much worse than we dispense to convicted criminals under our justice system.
+However, the punishment is much worse than what we dispense to convicted criminals under our justice system.
 It’s a sad indictment on our society that we have neither the political will nor the moral courage to reverse this situation.

-Thursday 24 September 2015
+Thursday, 24 September 2015

 What is now?